m40-dev/transport-management-tool/Documentation/Readme.md

 * Queue transport management operations
 * Support for AutoUpdate or Database Compiler execution after transport installation
 * Create multiple execution plans
+* See execution logs only specific to the related task in the queue

+## Application Settings View
+* Application appearance configuration
+* Execution Planner configuration
+* Package Manager configuration
+* Object Model configuration
+### Object Model configuration editor

+* Universal object data editor tied to the object configuration model
+* Allows to show only editable fields
+* Support for most basic data inputs
+* Defines which attributes are exported to the target JSON file

 # Planned Features #